PDAL/PDAL/doc/tutorial/pcl_block_tutorial.rst

     $ pdal pcl -i <input cloud> -p <PCL Block JSON> -o <output cloud>

-where the JSON file specified with ``-p`` is the same file that would be embedded in the pipeline XML file.
+where the JSON file specified with ``-p`` is the same file that would be embedded in the pipeline JSON file.
 This can be useful when the pipeline does not change frequently, but the input/output filenames do.

 For example, the above `pdal pipeline` example can be written with `pdal pcl`